Alternative Dispute Resolution: Mandatory or Optional?

 How is ADR Currently Practiced?

-Parties currently have the option to participate in ADR (unless it is a requirement stated in a binding contract).
-Often, lip service is paid to ADR, and although parties are encouraged to do so, many refuse to take this pre-action step seriously.
-This, therefore, leads to claims being issued before an attempt at an amicable resolution is made.
+Parties can choose to participate in ADR unless a binding contract requires it.
+Often, they only pay lip service to ADR, and despite encouragement, many refuse to take this pre-action step seriously.
+As a result, parties issue claims before attempting an amicable resolution.
 Such a refusal often places great stress and financial hinderance on individuals, particularly when the opposing party is financially sound.

 Although, the court will take into consideration, when issuing a judgement, the ways in which the parties have attempted to resolve the dispute prior to attending court, it is currently not a legal obligation to participate in ADR.